A couple of days ago…

 I did run up that hill tonight and I will run up it again.
 Then, when I can consistently run up that hill, I will find another hill that is hard to run up, a different part of the forest.
 I actually know where one of the more impossible seeming ascents is, several actually.
-That place is full of hills.
+This place is full of hills.
 The hills are part of mountains.

 People run up mountains.

 Maybe one day I will run up a whole mountain.
 I’d only have to increase my uphill running ability by 500 percent to run the Old Mitchell Trail.